-There were examples of good practice found throughout the inspection in relation to governance arrangements and quality improvement.
+There were examples of good practice in relation to governance arrangements, the management of medicine incidents and quality improvement.
 There were clearly defined roles and responsibilities for staff.

 7.0 Quality improvement plan

 There were no areas for improvement identified during this inspection, and a QIP is not required or included, as part of this inspection report.